AoiKuiyuyou/AoikHotkey/README.md

 A hotkey function's return value matters.
 - If the last hotkey function returns non-True, the key event is not propagated to the foreground window.
-This is the recommended default behaviour.
+This is the recommended default behavior.
 - If the last hotkey function returns True, the key event is propagated to the foreground window.
-- If any hotkey function returns False, follwing hotkey functions (if any) will not be called.
+- If any hotkey function returns False, following hotkey functions (if any) will not be called.
 And the key event is not propagated to the foreground window.

 ### Built-in hotkey functions